Loading...

 Let's take a quick look at the table before you get started.

-Here's your table, it's nice and simple with a column each for the bacteria, viruses, and fungi.
+It's nice and simple with a column each for the bacteria, viruses, and fungi.

-Pause the video now to make your observations in the microorganisms and complete the table.
+Pause the video now to make your observations in the micro-organisms and complete the table.

-Welcome back, here we have a completed table.
+Here we have the completed table.

 Let's see how you did.